4dd4m/VimDocHu/README.md

 ## PLease only commit if
 * Your English better than good
-* Your Hungarian grammar is more the acceptable
+* Your Hungarian grammar is nearly perfect
 * You not gonna use translate engines